 9. Don't Argue Constantly Or Put Each Other Down

 Now is not the time to point out all each other's flaws, pick little fights, or give into passive aggressive urges.
 "Even if your partner does things that drive you crazy, resist the temptation to complain or argue with them," Rappaport says.

 It's certainly not up to you to fix the relationship all on your own.
 But if you have the choice between building each other up and tearing each other down, you should always choose the form, but especially so when things are rocky.

 Now's the time to have patience with each other, listen instead of argue, and look for the good side of things.
 This may help change your perspective, and may even prevent relationship-ruining arguments from forming.

 If the mood has been weird between the two of you, you might be tempted to blame each other, or argue about whose fault it is.
 But the last thing you want to do is blame each other.

 "In the end who started drifting away first, or who caused who to drift away, are useless arguments," life coach Kendra Davies, tells Bustle.
 "If you both want the relationship, focus on solutions."

 Instead of pointing figures, talk about why you've been drifting apart, and the best ways to come back together again.
 Stay on the same team, even if you're upset, and it may be possible to get through this.

 11. Don't Ignore the Elephant In The Room

 So speak up.
-Let your partner know you'd like to reconnect and put more effort into making things as they once were.
-If you'd both like to feel closer, it certainly is possible.
+Let your partner know you'd like to reconnect and put more effort into creating a better relationship.
+If you'd both like to feel closer, it's certainly possible to do so.